 Contact Leticia Miranda at email@example.com.

-CC Allen is a junior producer for BuzzFeed News and is based in New York.
+CC Allen is a video producer for BuzzFeed News and is based in New York.

 Contact Ciara Allen at Ciara.Allen@buzzfeed.com.

 Got a confidential tip?
 Submit it here.